microsoft/genaiscript/packages/demoapps/cards21.py.slides.md

 ---

-### Slide 4: Hand Class
+### Slide: Hand Class

-- The Hand class represents a hand of cards.
-- It has methods to add a card to the hand and calculate the value of the hand.
+The `Hand` class represents a hand of cards.
+It provides methods to add a card to the hand and calculate the total value of the hand.

 ```python
 class Hand: